-The existing buildings on the street are varied in the setbacks from Okanagan Ave.
-The setback of the commercial building to the east is consistent with the development.
-The proposed 3.0 m setback allows for easy pedestrian access to the building.
-Landscaping in the front yard provides a variety of trees, shrubs and a lawn creating interest to the public realm.
+The proposed front of building is consistent with the existing buildings on the street as the front of the building is 4.7 m from the City sidewalk.
+The 1.7 m road dedication is planned as a boulevard on which three trees will be planted.
+The landscaping in the front yard also provides a variety of trees, shrubs and a lawn creating interest to the public realm.